Why Django Girls?

 “More than a fifth, or 22 per cent, of the world’s wealthiest people studied engineering at university, accounting for almost twice as many billionaires’ degrees as the next most popular choice.” — What degree should you study to become a billionaire?
 (The Telegraph, 2015)

-A quick look at the Forbe’s billionaire list and you’ll see that the first woman to appear, in 8th place, is Christy Walton, the widow of the son of the founder of Walmart, the second to appear, in 10th place, is Liliane Bettencourt, the daughter of the founder of L’Oréal, and the third, in 11th place, is Alice Walton, daughter of (again) the founder of Walmart.
+A quick look at the Forbe’s billionaire list and you’ll see that the first woman to appear, in 8th place, is Christy Walton, the widow of the son of Sam Walton, founder of Walmart.
+The second to appear, in 10th place, is Liliane Bettencourt, the daughter of Eugène Schueller, founder of L’Oréal, and the third, in 11th place, is Alice Walton, daughter of (again) the founder of Walmart.
 I could go on but I guess you see the pattern.

 Social prestige and recognition